Roger Guillemin: Biography

-In 1970 he joined the Salk Institute in La Jolla, where he was the head of the Laboratories for Neuroendocrinology until retirement in 1989.
+In 1970, he joined the Salk Institute in La Jolla, where he was the head of the Laboratories for Neuroendocrinology until his retirement in 1989.
 Here, he discovered somatostatin, and was "among the first" to isolate endorphins.
-Guillemin protege, Wylie Vale Jr., established his own laboratory at Salk in 1977; their attempts of finding releasing factors was described as "yet another furious rivalry"; Vale's lab was first to purify and sequence the CRF.
+A Guillemin protégé, Wylie Vale Jr., established his own laboratory at Salk in 1977; their attempts of finding releasing factors was described as "yet another furious rivalry."
+Vale's lab was first to purify and sequence the CRF.

 In 2007, Guillemin was an interim president of the Salk Institute.

-Guillemin signed along with other Nobel Prize winners a petition requesting a delegation of the Committee on the Rights of the Children of the United Nations to visit a Tibetan child who had been under house arrest in China since 1995, namely Gedhun Choekyi Nyima, recognized as the 11th Panchen Lama by the 14th Dalai Lama, Tenzin Gyatso.
+Guillemin signed, along with other Nobel Prize winners, a petition requesting a delegation of the Committee on the Rights of the Child of the United Nations to visit a Tibetan child who had been under house arrest in China since 1995, namely Gedhun Choekyi Nyima, who was recognized as the 11th Panchen Lama by the 14th Dalai Lama, Tenzin Gyatso.

 Guillemin turned 100 on January 11, 2024, and died in San Diego, California the following month, on February 21.

-He was married to Lucienne Jeanne Billard for 69 years, until her death in 2021 at the age of 100.
+He was married to Lucienne Jeanne Billard for 69 years until her death in 2021, at the age of 100.
 They had five daughters and a son.